7-117587801-T-G

 Variant summary

 Our verdict is Pathogenic.
-Variant got 22 ACMG points: 22P and 0B.
-PS1PM1PM2PM5PP3_StrongPP5_Very_Strong
+The variant received 25 ACMG points: 25P and 0B.
+PS1_Very_StrongPM1PM5PP2PP3_StrongPP5_Very_Strong

 The NM_000492.4(CFTR):c.1647T>G(p.Ser549Arg) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.00000683 in 1,610,814 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a pathogenic outcome for this variant.
 Variant has been reported in ClinVar as Pathogenic,drug response (★★★).
-Another nucleotide change resulting in the same amino acid substitution has been previously reported as Pathogenic in Lovd.
+Another nucleotide change resulting in the same amino acid substitution has been previously reported as Pathogenic in ClinVar.
 Another variant affecting the same amino acid position, but resulting in a different missense (i.e. S549N) has been classified as Pathogenic.

 Frequency